Godot (game engine): Version history

 Godot 4 was released on 1 March 2023.
 It is a major update that overhauls the rendering system, adds support for Vulkan graphics API, improves GDScript performance and usability, enhances physics and animation systems, and introduces many other features and bug fixes.
 The development of Godot 4 started in 2019 with a rewrite of the renderer to use Vulkan by Linietsky.
 In 2020, several contributors joined the development team and worked on various aspects of Godot 4, such as GDScript improvements, physics engine overhaul, animation system rewrite, editor usability enhancements and more.

 The first alpha version of Godot 4 was released for testing by early adopters in January 2022.
 It included new features such as SDF-based global illumination, GPU-based particles, and dynamic soft shadows.
-In September 2022, Godot 4 reached beta stage with improved stability and performance.
+In September 2022, Godot 4 reached beta stage.
 It also added support for WebXR, C# support for Android and iOS, and new audio features.
 On 1 March 2023, Godot 4 was officially released as a stable version after several beta builds and bug fixes.
-It enhanced graphics quality, rendering optimization techniques, and added accessibility features.

 This was followed by Godot 4.1 later in 2023, which added experimental scene multithreading, editor enhancements, and C# improvements.

-Godot 4.2 was released at 30 November 2023, implementing a rework of the animation tool and particle system, added GDExtension, improved on the import pipeline, and added support for FSR 2.2.
+Godot 4.2 was released at 30 November 2023, implementing a rework of the animation tool and particle system, improvements to the import pipeline, and added support for FSR 2.2.

 Godot 4.3 was released on 15 August 2024, and added GPU synchronization via acyclic graphs, render pipeline compositor effects, and improved 3D animation retargeting.

 Godot 4.4 was released on 5 March 2025, and introduced integration with the Jolt physics engine.
-The release focused on continuing enhancing developer experience and cross performance.

-Godot 4.5 was released on 15 September 2025, and introduced several features such as stencil buffer support and a rework of the TileMapLayer Collision System that merges placed cell shapes into bigger collision shapes whenever possible.
+This was followed by Godot 4.5 in September 2025, and introduced several features such as stencil buffer support and a rework of the TileMapLayer Collision System that merges placed cell shapes into bigger collision shapes whenever possible.
+Version 4.6 was released in January 2026, adding the ability to be built as a standalone library and a new default theme.
+In June 2026, version 4.7 was released, including high dynamic range support, area lights, and drawable textures.